hellplex/FudgeCMS/README.md

 # FudgeCMS
-FudgeCMS is a version of the famous Fudge Web Generator built from Scratch without MEAN frameworks (either io or js)
+FudgeCMS is a version of the famous Fudge.io Web Generator built from Scratch without MEAN frameworks (either io or js)

-# GoalApp
-Practice project: Personal Goals tracker.

 ```